DreymaR/BigBagKbdTrixXKB/README.md

 Tips
 ----
 * Before trying out the BigBag, you may want to find out what your current XKB settings are.
 One way of seeing what you use is `setxkbmap -v 9`.
-	- To get the standard US default layout back, you can use `setkb 4n` for ANSI keyboards (`5n` for ISO).
-What you want may depend on your locale.
+	- To get the standard US default layout back, you can use `setkb 4n` for ANSI keyboards; `5n` for ISO.
+What you want depends on your locale.
 * Due to complaints from new users that Extend on F# keys interferes with `Ctrl+Alt+F#` TTY shortcuts, FKey Extend is now disabled by default.
     - You can enable FKey Extend by activating the [include "extend(lv5_fk)"][BB-ExtFK] bit (delete the trailing slashes) in the `symbols/extend` file.
     - If you had already installed the BigBag you must either edit the file in its target X11 directory, or edit and then reinstall the files.